Rituals for Nervous System Regulation: A Practical Guide with Casper Ter Kuile

 Start with the routine that is already trying to regulate you

-Casper’s first move is mercifully simple: notice what you are already doing.
-The morning coffee before checking your phone, the thirty seconds at the window while water boils, the bedtime snuggle, the poem before sleep, the walk after work — these may already be functioning as small state-shifts.2
+Casper's first move is mercifully simple: notice what you are already doing.
+The morning coffee before checking your phone.
+The thirty seconds at the window while water boils.
+The bedtime snuggle, the poem before sleep, the walk after work.
+These may already function as small state-shifts, and you would notice if they disappeared.

-The difference between a habit and a ritual is not that one is secular and the other is religious.
-Casper describes a habit as patterned behavior with an obvious practical outcome, like brushing your teeth.
-A ritual is also patterned, but it symbolically expresses or supports an inner state change: a wedding ring makes commitment visible; changing clothes can mark work-time ending; lighting a candle can tell the body that a different quality of attention is beginning.1
+The difference between a habit and a ritual is not that one is secular and the other religious.
+A habit is patterned behavior with an obvious practical outcome, like brushing your teeth.
+A ritual is also patterned, but it symbolically expresses or supports an inner state change.
+A wedding ring makes commitment visible.
+Changing clothes can mark work-time ending.
+Lighting a candle can tell the body that a different quality of attention is beginning.

 Try this audit:

-The key is not to ritualize everything.
-Casper explicitly says not everything needs to become ritual.
-A ritual can be a bridge into another way of being; ordinary life can then continue without being over-designed.2
+One guardrail: Casper explicitly says not to ritualize everything.
+A ritual can be a bridge into another way of being, and then ordinary life continues without being over-designed.

 Remove the enemies of ritual: distraction, cynicism, and unconscious worship